Enixum 7000 anti-Ha IU/0.7 ml 0.7 ml, syringes 10 pcs.

 – Hypersensitivity to enoxaparin sodium, heparin or its derivatives, including other low molecular weight heparins;

-– active major bleeding, as well as conditions and diseases with a high risk of bleeding: threatened abortion, cerebral vascular aneurysm, or dissecting aortic aneurysm (unless surgery is performed for this reason).
-Recent hemorrhagic stroke, uncontrolled bleeding, thrombocytopenia in combination with a positive in vitro test for antiplatelet antibodies in the presence of enoxaparin sodium;
+– active major bleeding, as well as conditions and diseases in which there is a high risk of bleeding: threatened abortion, cerebral aneurysm or dissecting aortic aneurysm (except in cases of surgical intervention for this reason). recent hemorrhagic stroke, uncontrolled bleeding, thrombocytopenia in combination with a positive in vitro test for antiplatelet antibodies in the presence of enoxaparin sodium;

-– it is not recommended to use sodium enoxaparin to prevent thrombosis in pregnant women with mechanical artificial heart valves (insufficient clinical experience of use);
+– the use of sodium eoxaparin for the prevention of thrombus formation in pregnant women with mechanical artificial heart valves is not recommended (lack of clinical experience with use);

 Conditions in which there is a potential risk of bleeding:

-– hemostasis disorders (including hemophilia, thrombocytopenia, hypocoagulation, Willebrand’s disease, etc.), severe vasculitis;
+– hemostasis disorders (including hemophilia, thrombocytopenia, hypocoagulation, von Willebrand disease, etc.), severe vasculitis;

 – recent ischemic stroke;